Working Together in Somatic & Depth Therapy:

 Sessions consistently attend to how experience is held in the body: patterns of activation, collapse, vigilance, dissociation, constriction, and overcontrol as they arise in real time.
 Clients are supported in developing somatic literacy—the capacity to notice internal states, track shifts in regulation, and remain present with experience without overriding, intellectualizing, or abandoning themselves.

 Cognitive insight is respected and often present.
 However, insight alone is not treated as sufficient for meaningful change.
 Thought, emotion, physiology, and relationship are understood as interdependent layers of a single system.
-Without working at this level, insight can remain informative but not reorganizing.
+Without working at this level, insight can remain informative but deeper change requires reorganization and includes somatic markers.

 Why Therapy Has Not Been Enough